AnoshSohail/frontendmentor-challenge/stats-preview-card-component-main/README.md

 ## My process

-I started with the mobile-first approach.
-The most easy thing to do in this challenge was the text part.
-But the image part gave me tough time.
-Glad it's done.
+I started with the mobile-first approach.Then i used media query to create destop view.
+To center the card i used justify-content: center and align-items: center.
+I used grids for main heading, paragraph and stats.

 ### Built with

 - Semantic HTML5 markup